Rohesen/E-commerce-ChatBot-using-LLaMA-3.3-and-GROQ/README.md

 ## 🧑‍💻 Created by

 **rohesen** 👨‍💻
-_This project is part of a learning journey with Codebasics._
+_This project is part of a learning journey._